-3.25 Primal interior point methods for sparse sum of absolute values
+3.25 Primal interior point methods for sparse sum of absolute values metric updates from the Broyden family [135] are used.

 If \$MODEL='AA', then the objective function is the sum of absolute values.
-In this case, primal interior point methods [211] can be chosen by using the statement \$FORM='SP'.
+In this case, primal interior point methods [212] can be chosen by using the statement \$FORM='SP'.
 These methods, which are intended for large problems, belong to the following classes:

-\$CLASS='VM' - Primal interior point variable metric methods generated from the driver template plate U2ASU1.
-The Hessian matrix of the Lagrangian function is computed in each iteration either analytically or numerically.
+\$CLASS='VM' - Primal interior point variable metric methods generated from the driver template U1ASU1.
+An approximation of the Hessian matrix of the Lagrangian function is updated in each iteration by using variable metric updates.
+The partitioned variable iteration either analytically or numerically.